annalisa144/reverdecer/_posts/2019-06-18-mexico-city-metro.md

 Use the paper ticket to get through the turnstyle, then find your platform.

 Instructions for waiting at the platform are painted on the floor.
 This is useful!
-People will line up and charge the train as soon as they see an opportunity because the doors don't stay open line.
+Riders might charge the train because the doors don't stay open long.
 Don't be offended if you're from one of the places where people leave a lot of personal space.
 Just get on the train.

 [![](/images/baby_cdmx3_.jpg){:width="60%"}](/images/baby_cdmx3.jpg)